mtelea/The_Ordinary/README.md

-This is a Project that encapsulates the concept of OOP.
+This is a Project that encapsulates the concepts of OOP.